amoslive/JQR/README.md

 ## Author

-Bachelor Thesis Project
+Master Thesis Project

-Waist-Actuated Wheel Robot\
-2025
+Research on Jumping Mechanism and
+Control Methods of Reconfigurable
+Robots\
+2026

 ///////////////////////////orgin/////////////////////////